-The BNP has briefed foreign diplomats stationed in Dhaka about the country’s latest situation and some other issues relating to the Supreme Court’s verdict on the 16th amendment and Chief Justice Surendra Kumar’s one-month leave.
+BNP on Tuesday briefed foreign diplomats stationed in Dhaka about the country's latest situation and some other issues, including the recent city polls and the student movement seeking safe roads.

-Diplomats from the UN and 23 countries, including Sweden, the USA, the EU, China, France, Canada, Germany, Turkey, Denmark, Norway, the UAE, Morocco and Vietnam, attended the nearly two-hour meeting that began around 4:00pm.
+Diplomats from 16 countries, including the USA, France, Kuwait, Spain and the EU, attended the nearly one and a half hours meeting that began around 4:00pm.